department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-01-Baseline Task Research/research-findings.md

 ### Finding 5

-**There was some confusion around dependents - who qualifies and how some questions were phrased.**
+**There was some confusion around dependents - who qualifies and how some questions were understood.**
 Labels: label 1, label 2

 Brief description
+- 5 participants mentioned there was confusion or missing information around the dependent question.

 > That is just an odd question.
 I feel there should be a N/A option because that is stating that you do have a dependent between that age frame.
 If you click no or N/A you should not have to fill in a dollar amount.
 (P11-17)